dojo/docs/dijit/form.rst

 .. image:: MappedTextBox.gif

-The upshot of this is that Dijit handles localization issues on the client, the server doesn't have to worry about it (except of course for translating the boilerplate text on the page, like the label for the above control).
+The upshot of this is that Dijit handles localization issues on the client;the server doesn't have to worry about it (except of course for translating the boilerplate text on the page, like the label for the above control).

 Styling of Form Controls
 ========================

 To style any of the form controls, the first thing to do is to look at the template of the form control, for example, Button.html:

 .. html ::